 If you don’t pay within 7 days of the reminder

-If you don’t pay within 7 days of the reminder, you’ll lose the right to pay your Council Tax bill in instalments.
+Councils can send up to 2 reminders.
+If you don’t pay within 7 days of the final reminder, you’ll lose the right to pay your Council Tax bill in instalments.
 Your local council will send you a letter telling you to pay all your Council Tax, public water and sewerage charges for the year within 7 days.

 If you don’t pay your Council Tax bill for the year

-Your council will usually ask the sheriff court to send you a demand for payment.
-This is called a ‘summary warrant’.
+Your council will send you a demand for payment.
+This is called a 'summary warrant'.

-You’ll get a copy of the summary warrant telling you how and when to pay.
-The court will add a 10% administration fee on top of the arrears you owe.
+The summary warrant will tell you how and when to pay.
+You'll also be charged a 10% administration fee on top of the arrears you owe.

 If you can’t afford to pay your Council Tax bill all at once, contact the sheriff officers and ask if you can pay it in instalments.
 You’ll find their contact details on your copy of the summary warrant.